-J. SHELTER PLUS CARE (SPC) MOVING ON STRATEGY
+J. MOVING ON STRATEGY

-Many participants, over time, may find that they no longer need the level of supportive services that are provided while in Shelter Plus Care permanent supportive housing.
-When people have the opportunity to move from permanent supportive housing into another stable housing opportunity, such turnover creates availability in existing Shelter Plus Care vouchers that can be used to serve persons experiencing homelessness.
-In such cases where current SPC vouchers are fully utilized per the grant agreements, eligible SPC participants who wish to obtain a tenant based voucher may receive a SPC Moving On preference, see Chapters 4 and 7.
-Once the participant has moved on to a tenant based voucher, this frees up the SPC voucher for another eligible family.
+Many participants, over time, may find that they no longer need the level of supportive services that are provided while in the Shelter Plus Care (SPC) program or Family Unification Program (FUP).
+When people have the opportunity to move from supportive housing into another stable housing opportunity, such turnover creates availability in existing supporting housing vouchers that can be used to serve other eligible households.
+In such cases where current SPC and FUP vouchers are fully utilized per the grant agreements, eligible SPC and FUP participants who wish to obtain a tenant based voucher may receive a Moving On preference, see Chapters 4 and 7.
+Once the participant has moved on to a tenant based voucher, this frees up the SPC or FUP voucher for another eligible family.